 - Nifty 100

 - Nifty 500

-I personally prefer the Nifty 100, Midcap 150 and Smallcap 250 as it covers the entire spectrum of 500 stocks in the NSE but unlike the VSTMX example we used earlier in this post, three index funds gives me the necessary allocation I would like for midcap and smallcap funds so that my portfolio is not rendered insignificant when there is an uptake in performance on those stocks.
+I personally prefer the Nifty 100, Midcap 150 and Smallcap 250.
+These three indices covers the entire spectrum of 500 stocks in the NSE.
+Plus, three index funds gives me the necessary allocation for midcap and smallcap funds so that my portfolio is not rendered insignificant when there is an uptake in performance on those stocks.

-The part that Indian investors are generally unaware of is that a passive investing strategy is possible in debt aswell with a constant maturity gilt fund.
+The part that Indian investors are generally unaware of is that a passive investing strategy is possible in debt aswell.
+This is done with a constant maturity gilt fund.